 Perhaps my goal should be to prevent the problem in the first place, but for now I’m giving in to the fact that I might never learn to stop storing this sweet sugary goodness in the original packaging.
 Surprise, I’m human!

 Okay, so how do I avoid re-crumbling this stuff by angrily beating it with a rolling pin?
 (Tip: Not an effective method.)
 To find out, I’ve done a good old-fashioned dive down the rabbit hole that is Google and here’s what people have to say.

-How do you store brown sugar?
+How do you soften brown sugar?
 Do you have some sort of secret grandma trick passed down from generation to generation?
 Tell us!